 What Do You Need to Become a Homeowner?

 Financial stability is one of the most important contributing factors to successful homeownership.
-You need to have a steady source of income that can easily cover your mortgage payment—experts recommend that your home cost no more than 20 to 30% of your monthly income.
-You’ll also want to minimize any debt or financial obligations that can reduce your ability to afford a mortgage.
-Finally, you’ll need income or savings to afford home repairs, furniture and other assorted expenses.
-“You shouldn’t spend to your limit and end up with a new home and nothing in the bank,” Chris Taylor, a real estate broker with Advantage Real Estate, said.
+Buying a home is one of the biggest financial decisions you’ll make.
+You need a steady source of income that can easily cover your mortgage payment—experts recommend that your home cost no more than 20 to 30% of your monthly income.

+If you’re already emptying your bank account to pay your rent, you may need to reduce your expenses or increase your income and savings before you’re ready to buy.
+“You shouldn’t spend to your limit and end up with a new home and nothing in the bank,” Chris Taylor, a real estate broker with Advantage Real Estate, says.
 “You need to have a plan and a comfortable buffer so that if the unexpected happens, you have the money to make repairs.”